richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The IRTF is managed by the IRTF Chair in consultation with the Internet Research Steering Group (IRSG).
-The IRSG membership includes the IRTF Chair, the chairs of the various Research Group and possibly other individuals ("members at large") from the research community.
+The IRSG membership includes the IRTF Chair, the chairs of the various Research Group and possibly other individuals ("members at large") from the community.
 Details of the organization and operation of the IRTF, the ISRG, and its Research Groups may be found in
 {{IRTF}}, {{IABIRTF}}, {{IRTFPRIMER}}, and {{IRTFCHAIR}}.